 What do Porter’s strategies mean for e-Commerce?

 Anyone with a business or marketing degree has probably had to write a long essay on the work of Michael Porter at some point.
-There’s a lot more in his work, than we’ve covered here, but this one’s important.
+There’s a lot more in his work than we’ve covered here, but this one’s important.
 We’ve given you the gist of his most important work on competitive strategy.

 And the reason we did that, is you can use these strategies to help you find your own e-Commerce competitive advantage.

 For e-Commerce, the cost leadership approach is best suited to “generalist” stores with a wide range of products and the ability to keep costs and prices low.
-It usually requires higher level of initial investment to attract a wide range of customers.
+It usually requires a higher level of initial investment to attract a wide range of customers.